dbrownidau/constitution/WIP-Constitution.md

 2.7.
 “School” or “SSci” meaning the School of Science at Edith Cowan University.

 2.8.
+"SCSS' meaning the School of Computer and Security Science at Edith Cowan University.

+2.9.
+"SCIS" meaning the School of Computer and Information Science at Edith Cowan University.

+2.8.
 "University" meaning Edith Cowan University.

 2.9.
 "Students" meaning both Undergraduate and Postgraduate students.